-Quality statement 5.5: Adjuvant therapy
+Quality statement 5.5: Adjuvant and neoadjuvant therapy

-Description All patients with resected stage III/IV melanoma or stage II B or C melanoma are: discussed at a melanoma MDM considered for adjuvant radiotherapy and/or adjuvant systemic treatment or enrolment in clinical trials.
-Rationale Systemic therapies have been shown to improve disease-free survival in patients with resected stage III and IV melanoma Eggermont et al 2015, 2018; Long et al 2017; Weber et al 2017; Seth et al 2020 .
-There is randomised trial evidence that radiation after a lymph node dissection for patients considered at intermediate to high risk of recurrence in the nodal region can decrease the risk of recurrence by approximately 15% but does not improve overall survival Henderson et al 2015 .
-Good practice points 5.5.1 Adjuvant systemic therapy is discussed in the following situations: selected stage II B/C patients stage III patients except IIIA if microscopic lymph node metastasis is <1 mm offered 12 months of adjuvant checkpoint inhibitor therapy stage III patients expressing BRAF V600-activating mutation except IIIA if microscopic lymph node metastasis is <1 mm offered 12 months of adjuvant checkpoint inhibitor therapy or BRAF/MEK inhibitor therapy stage IV patients with resected disease offered 12 months of adjuvant checkpoint inhibitor therapy .
-5.5.2 Adjuvant post-operative radiation therapy is discussed in the following situations Henderson et al 2015 : palpable macroscopic metastatic nodal involvement of one or more parotid nodes, two or more neck or axillary nodes or three or more groin nodes extranodal spread of tumour A maximum metastatic node diameter of 3 cm in the neck or 4 cm in the axilla or groin.
+Description All patients with resected stage III/IV melanoma or stage II (B or C) melanoma are: discussed at a melanoma MDM (if management decisions are not straightforward) considered for adjuvant radiotherapy and/or adjuvant systemic treatment or enrolment in clinical trials neoadjuvant therapy (i.e., systemic treatment prior to curative intent surgery) is a rapidly evolving area for locally advanced melanoma.
+Enrolment into clinical trials should be encouraged.
+Rationale Systemic therapies have been shown to improve disease-free survival in patients with resected stage III and IV melanoma (Eggermont et al 2015, 2018; Long et al 2017; Weber et al 2017; Seth et al 2020).
+This is not currently funded in New Zealand and participation in clinical trials should be encouraged (Te Aho o Te Kahu, 2022).
+There is randomised trial evidence that radiation after a lymph node dissection for patients considered at intermediate to high risk of recurrence in the nodal region can decrease the risk of recurrence by approximately 15% but does not improve overall survival (Henderson et al 2015).
+There are a number of clinical trials investigating the role of neo-adjuvant systemic treatment with immune checkpoint inhibitor or BRAF/MEK targeted treatments.
+These studies have shown a high correlation between pathological response to high relapse-free survival (Rozeman et al 2019, Blank et al 2022, Long et al 2019).
+The recent SWOG1801 trial is the first randomised phase II clinical trial to demonstrate an improved event-free survival with neoadjuvant pembrolizumab compared to adjuvant pembrolizumab in resectable stage IIIC and IVB melanoma (Patel et al 2022).
+The long-term survival outcomes from these neoadjuvant studies are awaited and the optimal neoadjuvant regimen is yet to be establishedWhile this is a rapidly evolving area, currently there is insufficient data to use these treatments in resectable disease outside of clinical trial settings.

+Good practice points 5.5.1 Adjuvant systemic therapy is discussed in the following situations: selected stage II B/C patients stage III patients (except IIIA if microscopic lymph node metastasis is &lt;1 mm) (offered 12 months of adjuvant checkpoint inhibitor therapy) stage III patients expressing BRAF V600-activating mutation (except IIIA if microscopic lymph node metastasis is &lt;1 mm) (offered 12 months of adjuvant checkpoint inhibitor therapy or BRAF/MEK inhibitor therapy) stage IV patients with resected disease (offered 12 months of adjuvant checkpoint inhibitor therapy).
+5.5.2 Adjuvant post-operative radiation therapy is discussed in the following situations (Henderson et al 2015): palpable (macroscopic) metastatic nodal involvement of one or more parotid nodes, two or more neck or axillary nodes or three or more groin nodes extranodal spread (of tumour) • a maximum metastatic node diameter of ≥3 cm in the neck or ≥4 cm in the axilla or groin.